-South and North Village Water Reclamation - The South Village area of Valley Center is located along the southern part of Valley Center Road, between Lilac and Woods Valley Roads.
+North and South Village Water Reclamation - The North Village area is located from Lilac Road, east to Cole Grade Road.
+The South Village area of Valley Center is located along the southern part of Valley Center Road, between Lilac and Woods Valley Roads.
 Development in this area of the District has long been challenged by high groundwater conditions making private on-site wastewater disposal systems unfeasible for higher density uses.
 Over the past 30 years, property owners and the District have invested in several proposals for wastewater service only to be abandoned primarily due to high cost and lack of community support.